-Theoretical Analysis of Conditions for Improving Gear Grinding Accuracy and Productivity
+Theoretical Analysis of Conditions for Improving the Gear Grinding Accuracy and Productivity

-Fedir Novikov^{1(⊠)}, Vladimir Polyansky2, Igor Riabenkov3, Andrii Hutorov4, and Oksana Yermolenko1

-1 Simon Kuznets Kharkiv National University of Economics, 9A Nauky Ave., Kharkiv 61166, Ukraine fokusnicl@rambler.ru

-2 LLC "Empire Metals", 88 Grygorivske Rd., Kharkiv 61020, Ukraine

-3 Kharkiv Petro Vasylenko National Technical University of Agriculture, 44 Alchevskyh St., Kharkiv 61002, Ukraine

-4 NSC "Institute of Agrarian Economics",

-10 Heroiv Oborony St., Kyiv 03127, Ukraine
+- Simon Kuznets Kharkiv National University of Economics, Nauky ave., 9-A, Kharkiv, Ukraine, 61166, E-mail: fokusnic1@rambler.ru, Tel.: +380-676890342 - 2.
+LLC "Empire Metals", Hryhorovske road, 88, Kharkiv, Ukraine, 61020 - 3.
+Kharkiv Petro Vasylenko National Technical University of Agriculture, Alchevskykh str., 44, Kharkiv, Ukraine, 61002 - 4.
+NSC "Institute of Agrarian Economics", Heroiv Oborony str., 10, Kyiv, Ukraine, 03127 - 5.
+Simon Kuznets Kharkiv National University of Economics, Nauky ave., 9-A, Kharkiv,

+Ukraine, 61166

-Abstract.
-The aim of this study is a theoretical substantiation of the possibilities for increasing accuracy and productivity in gear grinding and determining the optimal machining conditions based on the reduction of elastic displacements arising in the technological system.
-The expediency of gear grinding using the profile copy method is shown based on a theoretical analysis of the conditions for increasing the accuracy and productivity of gear grinding operations.
+Abstract The aim of this study is a theoretical substantiation of the possibilities for increasing accuracy and productivity in gear grinding and determining the optimal machining conditions based on the reduction of elastic displacements arising in the technological system.
+The expediency of gear grinding using the profile copy method is shown on the basis of a theoretical analysis of the conditions for increasing the accuracy and productivity of gear grinding operations.
 Compared to the traditional milling, this method has more significant technological capabilities in terms of improving the accuracy and productivity of machining.
 This machining effect appears while implementing the dead-stop grinding, which provides a significant reduction in elastic displacements that occur in the technological system due to the uneven removed stock.
-In this case, the main part of stock removal is carried out in terms of high-performance deep grinding.
-For the implementation of gear grinding using the profile copy method, an analytical ratio has been obtained to determine the lateral feed elastic displacement that occurs after each wheel pass.
-Using this ratio allows achieving high machining productivity with the required accuracy.
-It has also been found out that it is possible to increase the machining accuracy and productivity during milling by increasing the refinement of the wheel pass by reducing the conditional cutting stress.
+In this case, the main part removal of the stock is carried out in terms of high-performance deep grinding.
+For implementation of gear grinding using the profile copy method, an analytical ratio has been obtained to determine the lateral feed elastic displacement that occurs after each wheel pass.
+Using this ratio allows to achieve high machining productivity with the required accuracy.
+It has been also found out that it is possible to increase machining accuracy and productivity while milling by increasing the refinement of the wheel pass by reducing the conditional cutting stress.
 This can be achieved by using high porosity grinding wheels, providing a decrease in the friction intensity in the cutting zone due to their high cutting ability.

-Keywords: Abrasive wheel \cdot Dead-stop grinding scheme \cdot Elastic displacement
+Keywords: Abrasive Wheel, Dead-stop Grinding Scheme, Elastic Displacement